The Q4 Middesk Index Report is here→

 In brief:

-• An EIN number is an identifier issued by the IRS to US businesses in order to track their tax returns.
-All businesses in the US – including charities and nonprofits – must have a valid EIN before they begin operations.
+• An EIN number is an identifier issued by the IRS to U.S. businesses in order to track their tax returns.

-• Automated third-party tools like Middesk draw data from these sources in order to automate the collection and verification process.
+• Automated tools like Middesk draw data from authoritative data sources to automate the collection and verification process of EINs

-Nearly all businesses with operations in the US need an Employer Identification Number, or EIN, from the IRS before they can begin functioning.
-As a company, finding out if a business has one is essential for knowing whether or not it’s legal to take them on as a client or partner.
+Nearly all businesses with operations in the U.S. need an Employer Identification Number (EIN), issued by the IRS before they begin conducting business.
+As a company, finding out if a business has an EIN is essential for knowing whether or not it’s legal to take them on as a client or partner.
 But that’s only half the battle.

 For instance, how do you know the business doesn’t have a new EIN because it recently changed its ownership structure?
 How do you know the company isn’t using another business’s EIN?
 How do you know the business’s EIN is even valid?
 These are all questions that must be answered by cross-checking different data sources to verify an EIN number.